2022-23 California Detail

 Chair 4 and upper groomed runs opened Jan 20.
 During the late February storm cycle, Baldy opened chairs 1&2 Feb.
 26 and Thunder Feb.
 27, closed for

-the last storm Mar.
+the next storm Mar.
 1-2, reopened Mar.
 3 and opened chair 4 Mar.
-9. Baldy is closed Wednesdays all season.
-Mt.
-Waterman's road is closed indefinitely.
+9. Baldy was closed Wednesdays all season, and up to mid-April chair 4 was open mornings,

 All content herein copyright © 1996-2023 Bestsnow.net